MaoZiming/papers/3-storage-systems/33-files-directories.md

 * `fstat`: contain information stored in places such as inode.
 * Inode is a persistent data structure, but are cached in memory for performance reasons.
+  * The inode number `d_ino` indexes a table of inodes on the file system.
+From the inode number, the kernel's file system driver can access the inode contents, including the location of the file, thereby allowing access to the file.

 ## Reading directories
 * `opendir()`, `readdir()`, and `closedir()`